-The TELPAS composite results indicate a student's overall level of English language proficiency and are determined from the student's listening, speaking, reading, and writing proficiency ratings.
-Each domain rating is weighted, as shown in Table 6.3.
-These weights were used for the first time in 2014, and used through spring 2017.
+The TELPAS composite scores and ratings indicate a student's overall level of English language proficiency and are determined from the student's listening, speaking, reading, and writing proficiency ratings.
+Each domain rating is equally weighted, as shown in Table 6.3.
+These weights were used for the first time in 2018 to coincide with the new TELPAS reading, listening, and speaking assessments.

 Table 6.3.
-Weights of the Language Domains in TELPAS Composite Ratings
+Weights of the Language Domains in TELPAS Composite Scores

-Listening Listening Speaking Writing 10% 10% 50% 30%
+Listening Speaking Reading Writing 25% 25% 25% 25%